 Whilst the carnival in Venice is world famous, almost every other city, town and village in Italy has its own beloved festivities.
-Here are ten of amazing carnivals in Italy.
+Here are ten of the most amazing carnivals in Italy.

 Venice Carnival | World Famous